hossam7amdy/software-development/09-mysql-for-developers/2-indexes/README.md

 - A secondary index is an index created on a column or a set of columns that are not the primary key.
 - Every single leaf node of a secondary index contains a primary key appended (MySQL InnoDB).

+## Primary Key data types

+When choosing a data type for a primary key, you have several options:

+- INT (4 bytes = 32 bits)
+- BIGINT (8 bytes = 64 bits) - recommended
+- UUID (16 bytes = 128 bits) - Universally Unique Identifier
+- ULID (16 bytes = 128 bits) - Universally Unique Lexicographically Sortable Identifier
+- GUID (16 bytes = 128 bits) - Globally Unique Identifier

+The recommended data type for a primary key is UNSIGNED BIGINT with AUTO_INCREMENT.
+This is because it is the most efficient in terms of storage and performance.

 ## Where to add indexes?

 - Start with access pattern (queries).